Cumulo-pro/cumulo-block-explorer/README.md

 ### Why In-House

 Cumulo runs its own validator nodes.
-The collectors that power this explorer run on the **same infrastructure** as the validators themselves, with direct RPC access and zero intermediaries.
+The collectors that power this explorer run on the **same infrastructure** as the nodes themselves, with direct RPC access and zero intermediaries.
 This means:

 - Sub-second data freshness (collection intervals of 3–12 seconds depending on block time)
 - Complete control over what metrics are collected and how they are computed